zimengjiang/gn_net/README.md

 cd gn_net/
 pip3 install -r requirements.txt
 ```
 This code was run and tested on Python 3.7.3, using Pytorch 1.5.1 although it should be compatible with some previous versions.
 You can follow instructions to install Pytorch [here](https://pytorch.org/). *Please configure the data root and save root before training!
-You can change the parameters in run.py.*
+You can change the parameters in **run.py**.*
+The **vgg_checkpoint** is the original weight provided by S2DHM.
+You can download the checkpoint files from [here](https://github.com/germain-hug/S2DHM/tree/master/checkpoints).
+And please remember to set up the path to **vgg_checkpoint** in **run.py**.

 ```
 python run.py
 ```